csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### What will **lectures** look like?

 Lectures will be held twice a day - there will be one 30 minute lecture at the start of the day and one 30 minute lecture in the evening.
-The morning lectures will be taught by a lecturer from either Koç University or Czech Technical University and the evening lecture will be taught by a lecturer from Stanford University.
+The instructors for the course will take turns giving the lectures.
 This is where students will learn the core concepts of the class.

 - Lectures will be delivered LIVE through Zoom and will be recorded and posted on Ed so students can refer back to them later if they need to.
 If students want to ask questions during lecture, they can.
-The Head TA will help by monitoring the chat.
+We'll ask for a couple of Section Leaders to volunteer to help by monitoring the chat.
-- You do not need to attend lecture.
+- You do not need to attend lecture (unless you've volunteered to help with the Q&A).

 ### What is **quickstart**?